BrkRaw/brkraw/README.md

 1. The converted data does not preserve the original subject orientation, as well as the subject type-specific position.
 2. Lack of a robust tool to handle and preview of raw dataset.

-To overcome these issues, **BrkRaw** module is designed to provide comprehensive access to the Bruker's PVdataset.
+To improve these issues, **BrkRaw** module is designed to provide comprehensive access to the Bruker's PVdataset.
-We focused on providing useful features for Bruker MRI operator and preclinical MRI researcher via below features
+We focused on providing useful features for Bruker MRI operator and preclinical MRI researcher via below functions
 - preserving the subject position and orientation to converted the NifTi1 file.
-- correction of animal orientation based on their species.
+- correction of animal orientation based on the species and position.
 - providing the GUI tool for preview the dataset and NifTi1 format conversion.
 - the command-line tool for converting to NifTi1 format, previewing metadata of the dataset, checking backup status.
 - providing fMRI and DTI study friendly features: slice-order update on the header, Diffusion parameter file generation.